What is project management?

 Every project team consists of team members from various disciplines who share a common goal — to complete the project successfully.

-All projects have a budget
+All projects have a project budget

 No matter how big or small the project is, no one can run it successfully without considering costs.